RenanTKN/xmov/README.md

 - You need to log out to change the language since it's only on the login menu.

 - There's no option to change the countdown value, I keep it 25 min because it's recommended.

+- Fix a unexpected error on some mobile deviced